Bounds on Systoles and Homotopy Complexity: Abstract

 \section{Abstract}

-We prove a weak variant of the homotopy type conjecture from \cite{Ge} for compact arithmetic manifolds.
-The proof relies on a lower bound on the systole in terms of the volume which is a consequence of Prasad's volume formula.
-The same bounds on the systole for the special case of arithmetic hyperbolic manifolds were established before in \cite{Be}.
+The main purpose of this note is to prove a lower bound on the systole of compact arithmetic manifolds in terms of the volume.
+The proof relies on Prasad's volume formula.
+For the special case of arithmetic hyperbolic manifolds the same bound was established earlier in \cite{Be}.
+We also discuss some applications, and give a straightforward proof for a weak version of the homotopy type conjecture from \cite{Ge}.